 He knew about the cuts all up and down my arms, scoring from dull butter knives I sawed back and forth across my skin.

-He knew my father was under investigation:
+He knew my father was under investigation for child abuse.

 He knew that, and he told me: you are the burden.
 People who swallow the pills are always the burden.